Chamomile (Huang Chu Ju)

 Flavors/Temps: Roman – Bitter, Slightly Sweet, Aromatic.
 German – Sweet, Aromatic.

-Caution: Not for anyone allergic to flowers in the Asteraceae (Daisy) family.
+Caution: Considered very safe.
+Not recommended to anyone allergic to flowers in the Asteraceae (Daisy) family.

 Key Constituents: Apigenin (a Flavone), Quercetin, Alpha-bisabolol, Sesquiterpenes, Terpenoids, Flavonoids, Coumarins, Umbelliferone, Phenylpropanois, Chlorogenic acid, Caffeic acid, Calcium, Potassium, Volatile oils.